espanido

 Collect the sentence by selecting the correct words in order.

-Usage Examples Future Simple
+Usage Examples Future Tense

 • Nosotros aprenderemos a bailar salsa. - We will learn to dance salsa.